As American as Apple Pie… or cherry, peach, lemon, or your favorite fruit pie flavor, these cookies can be easily changed up for any fruit flavor.

-These are perfect for celebrating the 4th of July, or any summer get together.
+The cherry cookies in particular are perfect for celebrating the 4th of July, or any summer gets-together.
 The color of them just makes you want to celebrate!
 I love how pretty bright red cherries are with the buttercream frosting edge on these deep-dish sugar cookies.

 These are easy to make and assemble, which I just LOVE.